klux21/callback_printf/README.txt

 An interesting feature is the unintentional and fast generic mantisse and exponent calculation for different numeric base systems.
-That why it is able to print doubles and long double values as floating point values converted to the bases 2, 3, 4, 5, 6, 7, 8, 9, 10 and 16.
+That why it is able to print doubles and long double values as floating point values converted to the numeric bases 2, 3, 4, 5, 6, 7, 8, 9, 10 and 16.

 Why GPLv3?
 Well it took a lot of time to implement that but of course I have to pay my rent as well.
 Feel free to ask for a close source license for your private projects or your company.
-Please be aware that callback_printf is easily to track down in binaries.
+You should be aware that callback_printf is easily to track down in binaries.
-It's really very simple and better to use it legally only.
+That's really very easy to do and better to use it legally only.
 It's open source - feel free to check whether you like the implementation and whether the bunch of features is matching your requirements.